Turns out, pumpkin for dogs offers major health benefits. Read this article to find out how pumpkin can help your pooch.

 Fall is quickly upon us and with that comes some of our favorite treats: pumpkin spice EVERYTHING.
 From lattes to pies, pumpkin is truly a staple of autumn.
 However, what many pet parents may not realize is that pumpkin (in it's organic, natural pureed form) is also highly beneficial for Fido.

-In this article, we'll cover all of the ways that pumpkin for dogs should be the newest addition to your dog's life.
+In this article, we'll cover the ways in which pumpkin should be the newest addition to your dog's diet.

 The short answer is yes!
 Pumpkin is, in fact, good for dogs.
 That's right.
 Pumpkin can help treat a slew of ailments from digestive issues to eliminating intestinal worms to giving your pup a shiny, healthy coat.
 The best part is, pumpkin can be given all year round to help your four-legged friend stay healthy and happy even when it isn't the fall season.

-Pumpkin is so much more than a delicious filling to one of your favorited pies.
+Pumpkin is so much more than pumpkin pie.
 It is actually a squash plant that is native to North America.
-If you've ever carved a pumpkin for Halloween you know first hand that the inside of the pumpkin is made up of a pulpy consistency and chock full of seeds.
+If you've ever carved a pumpkin for Halloween, you know first-hand that the inside of the pumpkin has a pulpy consistency and is chock-full of seeds.

 Speaking of seeds...
 Many people may not realize just how beneficial pumpkin seeds are.
 These oval, flat seeds are full of antioxidants, vitamins, fatty acids, and minerals.
-The seeds are also rich in lipids (a beneficial fat for your dog's diet).
+The seeds are also rich in lipids (also beneficial for your dog's diet).

 Many pet parents constantly find themselves searching for holistic, natural alternatives to conventional medications.
 It makes sense.
-The more you research the harmful (and potentially irreversible) side effects of the vast majority of conventional drugs, the more you hope there's another way.
+The more you research the harmful (and potentially irreversible) side effects of the vast majority of conventional drugs, the more you hope that there might be another way.
 The good news is, there likely is.
-In fact, many natural alternatives not only ease the dog's current ailment but also simultaneously relieve others and prevent future conditions from developing.
+In fact, many natural alternatives not only ease the dog's current ailment but also simultaneously relieve others and prevent the development of future conditions.

 Pumpkin is just one of these natural alternatives that not only helps your pup's current condition but also benefits Fido in a multitude of other ways.
 Fun fact, the conversation surrounding the health benefits of pumpkin may be new information for some of our readers, but it certainly isn't newly found knowledge.
 In fact, Native Americans used pumpkin to promote the healing of wounds and to fight intestinal parasites.